 Glendale is looking at a $500 million expansion of the Grayson Power Plant that will increase emissions by 415,000 metric tons of carbon dioxide annually, increase ozone and particulate pollution, and generate electricity to sell to other cities.

 This is like adding 90,000 more gas-burning cars to Glendale roads!
 We have to stop the Grayson Expansion.

-Their plan is faulty for a number of reasons: it’s bad for our health, it’s financially risky, and they want to pollute locally to power other cities.
-GWP has only gotten advice from fossil fuel experts who stand to gain financially if the largest gas project goes forward.
+GWP has only gotten advice from fossil fuel experts who stand to gain financially if the gas project goes forward.
 They have not looked reasonably at alternatives to fossil fuel power.

-We need people to write to the city council to Stop Grayson!
+We need people to write to city council!

-The most important thing is to write personal letters that come from the heart.
+Glendale City Council is listening.
+Writing personal letters that come from the heart go a long way!
 Be creative and show that you’re not just cutting and pasting from a form letter.
 Decision makers see these and it makes a difference.
 Go here to send an email.

 Join our Facebook Group to discuss and help get the word out